 "No work is insignificant.
-All labour that uplifts humanity has dignity." — Dr. B.R.
+All labour that uplifts humanity has dignity," said Dr. B.R.
 Ambedkar.

 Too much of their day is lost to manual work that software should handle.
 When we automate the repetitive, we are not replacing people; we are giving them back their time and their dignity.